Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon vs. Michigan Predictions & Picks: Spread, Total - December 2

-Saturday's contest at Matthew Knight Arena has the Oregon Ducks (4-2) squaring off against the Michigan Wolverines (4-3) at 3:30 PM ET (on December 2).
-Our computer prediction projects a close 79-78 victory for Oregon, so it should be a competitive matchup.
+Saturday's contest between the Oregon Ducks (4-2) and Michigan Wolverines (4-3) matching up at Matthew Knight Arena has a projected final score of 79-78 (according to our computer prediction) in favor of Oregon, so it should be a competitive matchup.
+The game will tip off at 3:30 PM ET on December 2.

-According to our computer prediction, Michigan is projected to cover the spread (2.5) versus Oregon.
-The two teams are expected to go over the 151.5 total.
+According to our computer prediction, Michigan should cover the point spread, which currently sits at 2.5.
+The two sides are projected to go over the 151.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!